Workshop on wound care at Nam Dinh General Hospitaldate: 28/06/2019 21:57:00

-Attending the workshop, on the side of HEP there was Prof. Steve Jefferi.
+Attending the workshop, on the side of HEP there were Prof. Joy Notter, Dr. Nicola Tonks, Dr. Chris Carter.
 On the side of the Nam Dinh General Hospital, there were Mr. Phạm Thành Nam - Deputy Director, Mrs. Vũ Thị Phương - Head of Nursing Department, and six nurses.
-On the side of Nam Dinh University of Nursing, there were Dr. Mai Thị Thanh Thu - Head of International Cooperation Department, Dr. Nguyễn Thị Minh Chính - Director of Center for Precilical Practice and fourteen lecturers.
+On the side of Nam Dinh University of Nursing, there were Dr. Ngo Huy Hoang - Vice Rector, Dr. Mai Thị Thanh Thu - Head of International Cooperation Department, Dr. Nguyễn Thị Minh Chính - Director of Center for Precilical Practice and fourteen lecturers.

 Overview of the workshop